 The verse does not say: no compulsion except for apostates.
 It states a principle about religion itself.
 Conviction that is forced is not conviction.
 A God who wants genuine submission knows that genuine submission cannot be coerced.

-The classical juristic position that apostasy carries the death penalty arose in a specific premodern context where leaving the religion was functionally inseparable from joining an enemy military force — it was political treason, not the private change of belief of a single person.
-Contemporary Islamic scholarship — not liberal revisionists but careful jurists working within the tradition’s own methodology — has argued in detail that this ruling does not apply to private disbelief in a modern context where religion and civic allegiance are separated.
+The classical juristic position that apostasy carries the death penalty arose in a specific premodern context where leaving the religion was functionally inseparable from joining an enemy military force.
+It was political treason rather than the private change of belief of a single person.
+Contemporary Islamic scholarship (careful jurists working within the tradition’s own methodology rather than liberal revisionists) has argued in detail that this ruling does not apply to private disbelief in a modern context where religion and civic allegiance are separated.
 The Quran itself gives no death penalty for apostasy.
 The principle it establishes is the opposite of compulsion.

 The Quran condemns blind following

-The Quran uses this as a criticism — of the people saying it.
+The Quran uses this as a criticism, of the people saying it.
 Unthinking adherence to tradition is precisely what the Quran identifies as a failure mode.
-A text that condemns blind following in its own pages is not a cultic text.
-It is a text that takes the capacity of the reader seriously enough to challenge them.
+A text that condemns blind following in its own pages takes the capacity of the reader seriously enough to challenge them, rather than fitting any reasonable definition of a cultic text.

 What the comparison is actually doing

 The cult label is attractive because it pre-answers the question.
-If Islam is a cult, then its arguments do not need to be engaged — they are products of manipulation.
-If its members believe, they are not reasoning — they are conditioned.
-If someone converts, they have been psychologically captured, not intellectually persuaded.
+If Islam is a cult, then its arguments do not need to be engaged.
+They are products of manipulation.
+If its members believe, they are not reasoning.
+They are conditioned.
+If someone converts, they have been psychologically captured rather than intellectually persuaded.

-This is a closed epistemic loop.
-It makes Islamic belief unfalsifiable in the wrong direction: no evidence could ever count as genuine conviction, because genuine conviction is defined as impossible.
-That is not scepticism.
-It is a different kind of dogmatism — one that exempts itself from the examination it demands of others.
+The closed epistemic loop makes Islamic belief unfalsifiable in the wrong direction: no evidence could ever count as genuine conviction, because genuine conviction is defined as impossible.
+That is a different kind of dogmatism rather than scepticism, one that exempts itself from the examination it demands of others.

 The honest position is harder: engage the arguments.
-The cosmological argument, the fine-tuning evidence, the preservation of the Quran, the prophetic biography — these deserve to be evaluated on their merits.
+The cosmological argument, the fine-tuning evidence, the preservation of the Quran, the prophetic biography.
+These deserve to be evaluated on their merits.
 If they fail, they fail.
-If they don’t, dismissing them as cult indoctrination is not a refutation.
-It is an evasion.
+If they don’t, dismissing them as cult indoctrination is an evasion rather than a refutation.